Scaling Algorithms for Weighted Matching in General Graphs: A Matching Primer

 \begin{criterion} An edge is {\em eligible} if $yz(e) = w(e)$ or $yz(e) = w(e)-2$. \end{criterion}

 Regardless of which eligibility criterion is used, let $\Gelig = (V,\Eelig)$ be the eligible subgraph and $\GeligC = \Gelig/\Omega$ be obtained from $\Gelig$ by contracting all root blossoms.

-We consider a slight variant of Edmonds' search that looks for augmenting paths only from a specified set $F$ of free vertices, that is, each augmenting path must have at least one end in $F$ and possibly both.
+We consider a slight variant of Edmonds' search that looks for augmenting paths only from a specified set $F$ of free vertices in $V$, that is, each augmenting path must have at least one end in $F$ and possibly both.
+(We also use $F$ to denote the corresponding free vertices in $\GeligC$.)
 The search iteratively performs {\em Augmentation}, {\em Blossom Shrinking}, {\em Dual Adjustment}, and {\em Blossom Dissolution} steps, halting after the first Augmentation step that discovers at least one augmenting path.
 We require that the $y$-values of all $F$ vertices have the same parity (even/odd).
 This is needed to keep $y,z$ integral and allow us to perform discrete dual adjustment steps without violating Property~\ref{prop:CS} or~\ref{prop:RCS}.
 See Figure \ref{fig:edmondssearch} for the pseudocode.

 The main data structure needed to implement \EdmondsSearch{} is a priority queue for scheduling events (blossom dissolution, blossom formation, and {\em grow} events that add vertices to $V_{\Inner}\cup V_{\Outer}$).
 We refer to \PQSearch{} as an implementation of $\EdmondsSearch$ when the number of dual adjustments is unbounded.
-See Gabow~\cite{G90} for an implementation of \PQSearch{} taking $O(m+n\log n)$ time, or Section~\ref{sect:ImplementingEdmonds} for one taking $O(m\sqrt{\log\log n})$ time, w.h.p.
+See Gabow~\cite{Gabow16} for an implementation of \PQSearch{} taking $O(m+n\log n)$ time, or Section~\ref{sect:ImplementingEdmonds} for one taking $O(m\sqrt{\log\log n})$ time, w.h.p.
 When the number of dual adjustments is $t=O(m)$ we can use a trivial array of buckets as a priority queue.
 Let $\BucketSearch$ be an implementation of $\EdmondsSearch$ running in $O(m+t)$ time; refer to Section~\ref{sect:ImplementingEdmonds} for a detailed description.

 Regardless of what $t$ is or how the dual adjustments are handled, we still have options for how to implement the {\em Augmentation} step.
-Under Criterion~\ref{crit1} of eligibility, the Augmentation step always extends $M$ to a maximum cardinality matching in the subgraph of $\Gelig$ induced by $V(M) \cup F$.
-This can be done in $O((p+1)m)$ time if $p\ge 0$ augmenting paths are found~\cite{GT85}, or in $O(m\sqrt{n})$ time, independent of $p$, using the Micali-Vazirani algorithm~\cite{MV80,Vazirani12} or~\cite[\S 10]{GT91}.
+Under Criterion~\ref{crit1} of eligibility, we can make the Augmentation step extend $M$ to a maximum cardinality matching in the subgraph of $\Gelig$ induced by $V(M) \cup F$.
+This can be done in $O((p+1)m)$ time if $p\ge 0$ augmenting paths are found~\cite{GT85}, or in $O(m\sqrt{n})$ time, independent of $p$, using a cardinality matching algorithm, e.g., \cite{MV80,Vazirani12,Vazirani14} or~\cite[\S 10]{GT91} or~\cite{Gabow17}.

 When eligibility Criterion~\ref{crit2} is in effect the {\em Augmentation} step is qualitatively different.
 Observe that in the contracted graph $G/\Omega$, matched and unmatched edges have {\em different} eligibility criteria.
 It is easily proved that augmenting along a {\em maximal} set of augmenting paths eliminates all eligible augmenting paths,\footnote{The distinction between a maximal set and maximum set of augmenting paths is, in the context of flow algorithms, entirely analogous to the distinction between blocking flows and maximum flows.} quickly paving the way for {\em Blossom Shrinking} and {\em Dual Adjustment} steps.
 Unlike $\PQSearch$ and $\BucketSearch$, $\SearchOne$ only performs {\em one} dual adjustment and {\em must} be used with Criterion~\ref{crit2}.
 Finding a maximal set of augmenting paths in $O(m)$ time is straightforward with depth first search~\cite[\S 8]{GT91} and a union-find algorithm~\cite{GT85}.